milancermak/berlincinemas/README.md

 }
 ```
 This structure is based on one [night of heavy drinking and listening to psychedelic music at Lautaro's](doc/images/2013-09-25-use_cases_and_json_format.jpg).
 Most fields should be self-descriptive.
 The `date` field is formatted in [RFC 3339](http://tools.ietf.org/html/rfc3339) format.
 The `ll` field is a comma-delimited string of the latitude and longitude values of the cinema.

+Two quite useful endpoints so far.

+`berin/cinemas` : Shows all the info available.
+`berlin/cinemas/today` : Shows the cinema listing and the movies only for today.